stennety/mywebsite/_posts/2024-4-7-llama3-said.md

 Hardware Importance for Local AI Experience

 Having the right hardware is crucial for a seamless and efficient local AI experience.
-Here are some key components to consider:
+Here are some key components to consider